wupeifan/ECON_407_Fall2020/README.md

 [Final Project](FinalProject.md).
 Due date: **December 22nd**, the last day of exams.

 ## Jupyter Hubs
-For those who program in Python and want to launch Jupyter notebook on the cloud, you can either use [UBC Syzygy Jupyter Hub](http://ubc.syzygy.ca) or Google Colab
+You can either use [UBC Syzygy Jupyter Hub](http://ubc.syzygy.ca) or Google Colab for a free Jupyter hub.

 ## Lectures
 1. **September 8th**: Imagine Day at UBC.
 Class cancelled.